Holyrood Palace

 Abbey and Residence

-History of Holyrood began not as a royal palace, but as an abbey, now the ruins of the abbey are part of the palace grounds.
+The history of Holyrood began not as a royal palace, but as an abbey, now the ruins of the abbey are part of the palace grounds.
 According to tradition, David I founded the monastery for the Augustinian order in 1128.
 The name "Holyrood" comes from a corruption of the Anglo-Scottish word Haly Ruid (holy cross).
-Holyroodhouse was the guest house that the Abbe Holyrood kept.
+Holyroodhouse was a guest house maintained by the Abbot of Holyrood.

 In 1501, James IV began building a new residence next to the abbey for himself and his new queen, Margaret Tudor.
-He extended the residence with a huge tower in 1528 and created a new western façade from 1535.
-The renovation made Holyrood more of a luxury residence than a fortified home.
-James's second wife, Mary of Guise, was crowned Queen of Scots in the abbey, whose name is most closely associated with Holyroodhouse.
+He expanded the residence with a huge tower in 1528 and created a new western facade from 1535.
+Reconstruction has made Holyrood more of a luxurious residence than a fortified house.
+James' second wife, Mary de Guise, was crowned at the abbey, the Queen of Scots, whose name is most closely associated with Holyroodhouse.

 Holyrood Palace

-Holyrood was damaged during the civil war when Oliver Cromwell's soldiers occupied the building.
+Holyrood was damaged during the Civil War when Oliver Cromwell's soldiers occupied the building.
 The fire caused serious damage.
-The palace was rebuilt in 1671 after the restoration of the throne of Charles II, and this building on the 17th can be seen today.
+The palace was rebuilt in 1671 after the restoration of the throne of Charles II, and this 17th-century building can be seen today.
 In the 19th century, George IV made his highly publicized state visit to Scotland.
-Efforts were made in 1822 to restore the interiors of the palace, but the real change came when Queen Victoria decided to use Holyrood again as a royal residence.
+In 1822, efforts were made to restore the interiors of the palace, but the real changes occurred when Queen Victoria decided to use Holyrood as a royal residence again.

-A set of state rooms, each more elegant than the last, leads to the master bedroom, where only the most select and high-ranking visitors are admitted.
-The most impressive room is the Grand Gallery, which is hung with 89 paintings by Jacob de Wet depicting real and fictional kings of Scotland.
+A set of formal rooms, each more elegant than the previous one, leads to the master bedroom, where only the most select and high-ranking visitors are allowed.
+The most impressive hall is the Large Gallery, hung with 89 paintings by Jacob de Wet, depicting real and fictional kings of Scotland.
 The gallery once served as the state dining room, but is now used for official receptions.
-Another important hall is the Throne Room, where the knights and ladies of the Order of the Thistle formally dine when a new member of the Order is appointed.
-The special exhibition of the Order of the Thistle is part of the tour.
+Another important hall is the Throne Room, where the knights and ladies of the Order of the Thistle officially dine when a new member of the Order is appointed.
+A special exhibition of the Order of the Thistle is part of the tour.

 Holyrood Palace Holyrood Palace Holyrood Palace Holyrood Palace Holyrood Palace Holyrood Palace